-Byrne based her book and the Law of Attraction on an interview with James Arthur Ray, author of his own bestseller, Harmonic Wealth.
+Byrne’s colleague in preaching the Law of Attraction was James Arthur Ray, author of his own bestseller, Harmonic Wealth.
 As the title suggests, wealth supposedly comes as the reward for “harmonizing” one’s thoughts with the universe.
 It worked out very well for Ray until 2009, when he inadvertently caused the deaths of three people in a sweat lodge in Sedona, Arizona during one of his “Spiritual Warrior Weekends.”
 And what was he teaching his followers that fateful day?
 Why, The Law of Attraction, of course.
 As the guru of the group Ray was presumably sending out all of the right vibes, so why did he attract that catastrophe and wind up in prison for two years?
 The answer is simple: he didn’t “attract” that any more than you can “harmonize” your thoughts with the frequency of the universe.
 The Law of Attraction is just motivational psychobabble.

 WHY AREN’T TELEVANGELISTS MORE GENEROUS?